What Happens If You Violate a Restraining Order in California?

 Penalties for Violation of Restraining Orders

-If you are found in violation of restraining orders in Los Angeles, it is helpful to understand that according to California law section 273.6 PC, this crime is considered a “wobbler” offense.
+If you are accused of a restraining orders violation in Los Angeles, it is helpful to understand that according to California law section 273.6 PC, this crime is considered a “wobbler” offense.
 Depending on the accused’s criminal history and the facts of the case, a “wobbler” can be charged as a felony or a misdemeanor.

-When a person violates protective orders to stay away from another person, they will be required to see the judge.
+When a person violates a restraining order to stay away from another person, they will be required to see the judge.
 Your lawyer can apprise you of your options and whether your charges could be reduced to a misdemeanor offense or dropped altogether.

 Consequences for Violating Domestic Violence or Civil Harassment Restraining Orders

 If convicted of felony restraining order violation, you could be sentenced to between 16 months and three years in prison and fines of as much as $10,000.
-Whether or not you believe you deserve a restraining order or are guilty of violating one, you should immediately contact a qualified attorney to learn what defense options are available to you.
+Whether or not you believe you deserve it order or are guilty of violating a restraining order, you should immediately contact a qualified attorney to learn what defense options are available to you.

 - A valid protective order existed.